Updated: Feb 15, 2022

 People often ask us how we were able to get the boys interested in hiking.
 My answer is almost always, "choose a hike with a sight."
 The thing about hiking with kids is that they will get bored of just walking more than likely.
 It's understandable; their attention spans aren't usually as long as adults, and after so many trees and boulders, it all begins to mesh together.
 One of the keys to maintaining interest is knowing the destination ends in a great way or seeing unusual sights along the way.

-These Huntsville hikes each offer something different and are the perfect way to keep littles excited about hitting the trail!
+These Huntsville hikes each offer something different and are the perfect way to keep young hikers excited about hitting the trail!

 1) Three Caves Loop:

 Who can resist the sight of a cave?
 They almost go hand and hand with hiking in our home!
 This short, sweet loop circles around an old limestone quarry and is a favorite among many Huntsville residents.
 Although you can't access the caves, the views from the top are more than enough to get excited over.
 This is our favorite trail for Halloween!